dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 By default, a materialized view does not automatically refresh. dbt monitors this parameter for changes and applies them using an `ALTER` statement.

-Find more information about the [parameters](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-create-sql-command.html#mv_CREATE_MATERIALIZED_VIEW-parameters) in the Redshift docs.
+Learn more information about the [parameters](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-create-sql-command.html#mv_CREATE_MATERIALIZED_VIEW-parameters) in the Redshift docs.

 #### Backup